This I pray, that your love may abound yet more and more in knowledge and all discernment. Philippians 1:9

 21 “As for me, this is my covenant with them,” says the Lord.
 “My Spirit who is on you, and my words which I have put in your mouth shall not depart from you, nor from your offspring, nor from your offspring’s offspring,” says the Lord, “from now to forever.”

 1 Paul and Timothy, servants of Jesus Christ;

 To all the saints in Christ Jesus who are at Philippi, with the overseers and servants: 2 Grace to you, and peace from God our Father and the Lord Jesus Christ.

 Thanksgiving and Prayer

-7 It is right for me to think this way on behalf of all of you, because I have you in my heart, because both in my bonds and in the defense and confirmation of the Good News, you all are partakers with me of grace.
+7 It is right for me to think this way on behalf of all of you, because I have you in my heart, because both in my bonds and in the defense and confirmation of the gospel, you all are partakers with me of grace.
 8 For God is my witness, how I long after all of you in the tender mercies of Christ Jesus.

 9 This I pray, that your love may abound yet more and more in knowledge and all discernment, 10 so that you may approve the things that are excellent, that you may be sincere and without offense to the day of Christ, 11 being filled with the fruits of righteousness, which are through Jesus Christ, to the glory and praise of God.